 How to Get Started as an Event Planner

 Starting a career as an event planner can feel overwhelming at first.
-It often feels like there's so much to know and so little time to learn it all.
-However, with an action plan and by taking small steps each week, you will soon have the skills and knowledge you need to succeed as an event planner.
-Attention to detail matters, as an event planner, so plan your move into event planning the same way you'd plan your next event — with a plan and a strategy.
+Having an action plan and taking small steps each week, you will soon have the skills and knowledge you need to succeed as an event planner.
+Attention to detail matters, as an event planner, so plan your move into event planning the same way you'd plan your next event—with a plan and a strategy.
 Here are steps to getting started:

 - Volunteer your time with a non-profit organization or another business like a catering company, florist, event designer, or another event planner.